 Approximately 37 million Americans suffer from either acute or chronic sinusitis, a condition that causes pain, pressure, and difficulty breathing.
-Cecil Yeung, MD, is one of the top ENT physicians and sinus surgeons in the Houston area and provides state-of-the-art, on-site diagnosis and treatment for sinusitis at Houston Sinus Surgery.
+Cecil Yeung, MD and Marcus Hershey, MD are of the top ENT physicians and sinus surgeons in the Houston area and provides state-of-the-art, on-site diagnosis and treatment for sinusitis at Houston Sinus Surgery.
 If you need expert relief from sinusitis, book an appointment online or call the friendly Houston Sinus Surgery team.

 Your sinuses are air-filled pockets in the bones between your eyes and behind your forehead, nose, and cheeks.
 Healthy sinuses contain tissues that produce mucus that protects your nose from microorganisms.
 The mucus then drains through your sinuses.